anythingcodes/hubspot-html-css/readme.md

-> Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
-Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Intro to HTML + CSS

-Slides and materials are hosted at [http://github.io/your_username_here/your_repository_name_here](http://github.io/your_username_here/your_repository_name_here).
+A 1-hour intro to HTML and CSS class as part of HubSpot's master class program.
+Slides and materials are hosted at [http://github.io/anythingcodes/hubspot-html-css](http://github.io/anythingcodes/hubspot-html-css).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.

-**Cost:**

-**Dates:**

-**Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+In this one-hour-long master class, we'll demystify web development and use HTML and CSS to build a basic webpage.
+You'll be ready to configure this page to your heart's desire!

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

-You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+- None

 ### Tech requirements:

- - Your laptop (Mac, PC, or Linux are all okay).
+ - Your laptop (Mac, PC, or Linux are all okay)
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A modern web browser &mdash; either Chrome or Firefox with Firebug installed
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+We recommend [Atom](http://atom.io) or [Sublime Text](http://sublimetext.com).
+Both are free and available for Mac, PC, and Linux.

 ### Topics covered: